process

 polish

-The last stretch is the small stuff: reduced motion, dark mode, empty states, the one transition that needs to feel right.
+The last stretch is all the small stuff: reduced motion, dark mode, empty states, the one transition that has to feel right.

-This part’s mostly hands-on.
+This part’s mostly by hand.
 AI helps, but the “done” call is mine.

 explore in code, package what works.

-0 → 1 used to mean a long stretch of mockups before anyone could feel the thing.
-I’d rather build it first, learn from it, and then turn what works into a system other people can build with.
-The prototype is for thinking.
-The component library is for collaborating.
+Building something used to mean a long stretch of mockups before anyone could feel it.
+I’d rather build the real thing first, learn from using it, then turn what works into something the rest of the team can pick up.
+The prototype is how I think.
+The library is how I hand it off.